UWrc/UWrc.github.io/docs/tools/dmtcp.md

 ---

 :::caution
-DMTCP is still being tested on HYAK.
+DMTCP is still being tested on Hyak.
 The module name may change after testing.
-Please report any issues to [help@uw.edu](mailto:help@uw.edu) with "HYAK" in the subject.
+Please report any issues to [help@uw.edu](mailto:help@uw.edu) with "Hyak" in the subject.
 :::

 [**DMTCP**](https://github.com/dmtcp/dmtcp) is a tool to transparently checkpoint and restart jobs, saving it to disk to be resumed at a later time.
 It requires no changes to application code, allowing easy use.
 Using checkpointing allows for shorter job times using requeing and better use of `ckpt` resources, allowing higher throughput for your jobs.
 More extensive documentation can be found [**here**](https://docs.nersc.gov/development/checkpoint-restart/dmtcp/) or via relevant `man` pages.